SQream/sqream_docs/reference/sql/sql_best_practices.rst

    GROUP BY 1;

-Up-cast smaller datatypes to avoid overflow
+Cast smaller types to avoid overflow in aggregates
 ----------------------------------------------

-When using an ``int`` or smaller datatype, the ``SUM`` and ``COUNT`` operations return will return a value of the same type.
+When using an ``INT`` or smaller type, the ``SUM`` and ``COUNT`` operations return a value of the same type.
 To avoid overflow on large results, cast the column up to a larger type.

 For example